RubberDuckCrew/gitdone/README.md

 # GitDone

-**Gitdone** is a Flutter-based mobile app designed to simplify your workflow by turning your to-dos directly into GitHub issues.
+**GitDone** is a Flutter-based mobile app designed to simplify your workflow by turning your to-dos directly into GitHub issues.
 Stay organized and keep your development tasks in sync, right from your phone.